jem316/Matlab-Tutorial-Database/README.md

-Carly Hoffman, Madison Pisone, Bryan Hess and Katherine Mann
+Carly Hoffman, Madison Pisone, Bryan Hess and Kathryn Man

 PedagogyKiosk:
 -Developers will build the UX architecture in GitHub.
 You will be working as designers also.